Course structure

 Masters Research Skills and Dissertation

-This module allows you to engage in a systematic investigation by critically reviewing existing work and methodologies to develop your own research project.
-The project provides the opportunity to demonstrate their capacity to work at masters level as independent researchers in their chosen area of expertise.
+The module allows students to engage in a systematic investigation by critically reviewing existing work and methodologies to develop their own research project.
+The project provides students with the opportunity to demonstrate their capacity to work at masters level as independent researchers in their chosen area of expertise.

 Option modules